Campus Policy on Scientific Misconduct

 d. appropriate disposition of the matter.

 e.
-As a general rule, the College will take no more than 60 days to conduct its inquiry and determine whether an investigation is warranted.
+As a general rule, the University will take no more than 60 days to conduct its inquiry and determine whether an investigation is warranted.
 If an investigation is to be undertaken, it will begin within 30 days of the conclusion of the inquiry, and the institution shall generally take no more than 120 days to complete the investigation, prepare the report of findings, obtain the comments of the subject(s) of the investigation, and make a decision on the disposition of the case.

 1. Assurance that the institution has established an administrative process for reviewing, investigating, and reporting allegations of misconduct in science in connection with sponsored research.

 2. Provision of such aggregate information on allegations, inquiries, and investigations as funding and sponsoring agencies may prescribe.

 Scientific Misconduct: "Misconduct" or "misconduct in science" means fabrication, falsification, plagiarism, or other practices that seriously deviate from those that are commonly accepted within the scientific community for proposing, conducting, or reporting research.
 It does not include honest error or honest differences in interpretation or judgment of data.

 Inquiry: An inquiry is an information-gathering and initial fact-finding to determine whether an allegation or apparent instance of misconduct warrants an investigation.

 Investigation: An investigation is a formal examination and evaluation of all relevant facts to determine if an instance of misconduct has taken place.
 If misconduct is confirmed, the investigation should determine the seriousness of the offense and the extent of any adverse effects resulting from the misconduct.